watem-sedem/watem-sedem/docs/input.rst

 	In practice, these two parcels will never be treated as one because they are probably situated in another part of the catchment.

+    2. The concept of land use (agriculture, grass strips) and land cover (river, infrastructure, forest, pasture) are used interchangeable in the definition of the parcel raster.
+In this manual, we aim to define it as land cover rather than land use.
 Sewer map filename
 ******************